 Locking a door cannot completely prohibit all thieves from opening the door without a key, but it can take more time for thieves to open or destroy the lock.
-The time could result in thieves being caught, hesitating to break in, or giving up before they attempt to break in.
+The time could result in thieves being caught, hesitating to break in, or giving up before they attempt to break-in.
 That is the purpose of locks.
-Similar to how we don’t open a door because there is not a perfect lock for every thief, we should not give up on technological security safeguards for data breach because we cannot protect from analog attacks.
+Similar to how we don’t open a door because there is not a perfect lock for every thief, we should not give up on technological security safeguards for a data breach because we cannot protect from analog attacks.

 Meanwhile, if the sensitive information can be copied by analog attacks, the information should be kept in the founder’s brain.
 Then that would not be a job of IT.

-However, Secudrive USB solutions provides a clear, easy way to protect sensitive files on a USB flash drive from being copied.
-Secudrive USB Office edition and Secudrive USB CAD edition are secure USB flash drives equipped with encryption chips.
+However, Secudrive USB solutions provide a clear, easy way to protect sensitive files on a USB flash drive from being copied.
+Secudrive USB Office and CAD edition are secure USB flash drives equipped with encryption chips.
 These chips make it possible for users to securely read and write Office and CAD files on the secure USB flash drive while protecting the files from being copied, printed, screen-captured, and/or network-transferred.
 They also record all user activity.
 Secudrive USB Management Server enables an administrator to manage the USB flash drives and user rights and to monitor file activity logs through the Internet.